YashvardhanVerma113/Modelling-forest-fire-spread/README.md

 The rest of the script is as follows:
 We create a new directoru called "grid" where our 30m template is created and stored.
 We then read from AOI and write to our CRS; we also define our x and y min max bounds. the rasterio.open() is then used with "with" to create a connection our geospatial raster.

+## DEM preperation script:
+We must once again define some of our variables here:
+### DEM_IN:
+Raw DEM file that was downloaded
+### DEM_CLIP:
+The new fitted DEM file that was clipped according to our AOI
+### DEM_30:
+New DEM file fitted to template
+### Slope:
+DEM with angle of elevation
+### Aspect:
+DEM with compass direction

+There are three sections to this script.
+The clipping, the warping and the slope/aspect.
+The clipping: takes the raw DEM which includes and area greater than that needed and cuts it down so it contains only the pixels defined by the AOI.
+The cliiping saves disk space, makes the processing faster as there is literally less data.
+The warping: takes the clipped DEM and and forces it to align with the template grid.
+This is so our DEM is in the correct coordinate system and thus every raster shares the same CRS.
+The third and last part is to fit the correct slope and aspect.